dawelab/Centromere_Engineering/README.md

 3. Gene annotation is performed by Liftoff used A188 as a guide.

-4. TE annotation is performed by EDTA.
+4. TE annotation is performed by `EDTA`, the parameters selection refer to what Ou Shuju did the maize pan genome assembly published by Hufford et.al (2021) .

 5. The annotation of ABS and pACH25 are done by `blastn`.